spencertipping/ni/doc/cell.md

 4
 ```

-The intify hash operator, `h`, does the same thing, except instead of integers,
+The intify hash operator, `h`, does the same thing using hashes.
-it assigns each value a unique hash.

 ```bash
 $ echo -e "The\ntide\nrises\nthe\ntide\nfalls" > tide.csv